honestws/TextEdgeReID/README.md

 ![Python 3.8](https://img.shields.io/badge/python-3.8-green.svg)
-# EdgeDiffusion: Federated Edge Person Re-Identification by Stable Diffusion
+# EDiffusion: Federated Edge Person Re-Identification by Stable Diffusion
-This repository is the PyTorch source code implementation of [EdgeDiffusion: Federated Edge Person Re-Identification by Stable Diffusion]() and is currently being reviewed at JSAC.
+This repository is the PyTorch source code implementation of [EDiffusion: Federated Edge Person Re-Identification by Stable Diffusion]() and is currently being reviewed at JSAC.
 In the following is an instruction to use the code to train and evaluate the text-based ReID model on the [RSTPReid]( https://zheng-lab.cecs.anu.edu.au/Project/project_reid.html) dataset.